mcoza/windows-it-support-ad-lab/labs/02-user-and-ou-management.md

 $OUName = "_USERS"
 $OUPath = "OU=_USERS,DC=domian,DC=local"

-# Temporary lab password
+# Prompt for a temporary password
-$Password = ConvertTo-SecureString "Pa55w.rdPa55w.rd" -AsPlainText -Force
+$Password = Read-Host "Enter temporary password" -AsSecureString

-# Create the OU
+# Create the OU if it does not already exist
 New-ADOrganizationalUnit `
     -Name $OUName `
     -Path $DomainPath `
     -ErrorAction SilentlyContinue

-# Read one name at a time from names.txt
+# Create one account for each name in names.txt
 foreach ($Name in Get-Content ".\names.txt") {

     $FirstName, $LastName = $Name -split " "